Rowland0119/MiD-face-login3/README.md

 ## What is MiD?

 MiD (My Decentralized Face Identity) is a Web3-native authentication tool that allows users to register and use their face as a secure, privacy-preserving, and decentralized identity.
-By linking facial biometrics (stored only in each user’s browser) with their Polkadot.js wallet, MiD enables passwordless login and a new level of trust and user experience for Dapps.
+By linking facial biometrics (stored only in each user’s browser) with their Polkadot wallet, MiD enables passwordless login and a new level of trust and user experience for Dapps.

 ---